Skip to content

 Suspending ("Retire") cards with a big interval

-There is some addons for this purpose like the Migaku Retirement Addon but I have not made good experiences with these myself.
+There are some addons for this purpose like the Migaku Retirement Addon but I have not made good experiences with these myself.
 I've also heard negative things from others.
 These addons are prone to being broken by updates or having bugs that potentially break your collection.
 Luckily we do not need to use an addon to retire cards that have a large enough interval and it is always better to use core Anki features rather than addons where possible.
 The only thing we need is the card browser and the correct search parameters!

 1. Open the card browser and click on the deck you want to apply the filter on.